microsoft/ApplicationInsights-JS/README.md

 [More details on this are available here](https://docs.microsoft.com/en-us/archive/blogs/asiatech/ie11-migration-guide-understanding-browser-mode-document-mode-user-agent-and-x-ua-compatible)

 ### ES3/IE8 Packaging helper (ES3 rollup-plugin)

+> Removed for v.3, only supported for 2.x

 To ensure that the system conforms to the ES3 spec, by only using ES3 compatible code we have created a rollup plugin which has 2 functions